 Can Stress Cause Excessive Shedding?

 Stress is another factor that contributes to hair loss.
-An anxious dog may lose more than a care-free dog.
+An anxious dog may lose more than a carefree dog.
 Stress shedding may occur in situations where your dog is uncomfortable, like during fireworks or thunderstorms.
 It might also occur in new situations like a training class or when there are unfamiliar people or animals in your home.

 Identify any stressors in your dog’s environment, remove them, and see if that slows hair loss.
 If your dog becomes consistently stressed, see your veterinarian.
 After ensuring that your dog’s behavior does not have a medical basis, your dog’s doctor may refer you to a trainer or veterinary behaviorist to evaluate stress-related issues.